-Pesto is easy – with just a bit of understanding, and a little bit of experience, you too can become a pesto experience.
+With lots of fresh basil showing up every, we thought it would be a good time to discuss this amazingly flavorful sauce.
+Pesto is not difficult in concept, but you do need just a bit of understanding, and a little bit of experience, to become a pesto experience.
 With Know Your Pesto, we’ll give you everything you need to know.

-Pesto is simply a technique which combines nuts, salt, herbs, aromatics (such as garlic), and oil together to form a paste.
+Pesto is actually an ancient a technique which combines nuts, salt, herbs, aromatics (such as garlic), Parmesan cheese and oil blended together to form a paste.
+Pesto is thought to have originated in Genoa, located in Italy’s northern region, dating as far back as the 16th century.
+The first written recipe was In 1863 by Giovanni Battista Ratto, from his book, La Cuciniera Genovese. .
 The word pesto derives from the Italian verb “pestare,” which means to crush.
-Originally, all pesto were made by crushing and grinding the ingredients in a mortar and pestle.
-Some of us still use the old technique of mortar and pestle, but the food processor turns out a pretty good product.
+So, traditionally, all pesto were made by crushing and grinding the ingredients in a mortar and pestle.
+While some of us still use the old technique of mortar and pestle (it does make for a very aromatic, flavorful product), the food processor turns out a pretty good product and it is so much more convenient when you’re making lots of pesto.
 Just don’t let Nonna know that you used one of those electronic devils.

 Most of the Italian recipes add cheese (almost always Parmesan), and quite a few use vegetables such as roasted peppers, zucchini, and tomatoes.
 There are versions of pesto, or pesto like sauces, that are found in other cuisines (such as the Spanish Romesco sauce) – but we’ll address those in another article.

-Pesto sauces are very versatile – you can use it with any pasta, or mix it with marinara sauce, or use it as a finishing sauce on grilled veggies.
-It is also a great cooking sauce for basting roasted chicken or on roasted vegetables.
-Use it as a finishing sauce or condiment on burgers, fish, or make a pesto butter for using on steaks.
+Pesto sauces are very versatile – you can use it with any pasta, chicken, fish, mix it with marinara sauce, or use it as a finishing sauce on grilled veggies.
+Or you can use it as a dipping sauce, just served on a piece of fresh Italian bread.
+Try mixing a few tablespoons of pesto with a 2-3 tablespoons butter (a compound butter), then adding a dollop onto steaks just coming off the grill.

 In this article, we explore some of the classic Italian recipes.